 What is AHEAD?

 AHEAD currently displays baseline data, progress data, and indicator targets for six indicators.
 Using 2017 baseline data for the HIV indicators, AHEAD will enable users to monitor progress towards meeting targets.
-Data are displayed for each of the Phase I EHE jurisdictions [48 counties, Washington, D.C. and San Juan, PR, which accounted for more than 50% of all U.S. HIV diagnoses in 2016 and 2017 as well as seven (primarily southern) states with high burdens of HIV in rural communities].
+Data are displayed for each of the EHE priority jurisdictions [48 counties, Washington, D.C. and San Juan, PR, which accounted for more than 50% of all U.S. HIV diagnoses in 2016 and 2017 as well as seven (primarily southern) states with high burdens of HIV in rural communities].

 Why was 2017 chosen as the baseline year?